yegor256/blog/_posts/2015/jun/2015-06-29-simple-diagrams.md

 of data?
 Is it a compile-time dependency?
 There are many possible meanings.
 Always use arrows, and always annotate them---this will help me understand you much faster.

+{% quote A good architect would never be proud of a complex diagram. %}

 **Don't Use Colors**.
 Or let me put it this way: Don't abuse colors.
 And in order to avoid abusing